levoai/docs/docs/install-traffic-capture-sensors/windows-sensor/windows-sensor.md

 3. Configuring sensor as per memory and CPU resource limits
 - For normal/average case use the default config
-- For strict resources, use the [Low resource config file](../../../static/artifacts/pcap-sensor/low_resource_config.yaml)
+- For strict resources, download the [Low resource config file](../../../static/artifacts/pcap-sensor/config.yaml) and copy it in the windows sensor installation directory.

 ### 5. Install the Sensor Service